Do we need Chrome on Glass?

 The process of building apps for Glass through a set of RESTful services (the Mirror API) sounds amazing, but many of us still want more.
 While many developers have been looking forward to the Glass Developers Kit (GDK), where more robust native apps can be created, some of us have been dreaming of what Glass would be like with the full Web.

 I spoke with Glass Explorer Adam Singer about his ideas.
 Adam is a software engineer who embraces the free and open source world of Dart programming.
-He is originally from Las Vegas and his professional life has been geared towards development of casino games, systems, and inventions.
+He is originally from Las Vegas and his professional life has been geared towards the development of casino games, systems, and inventions.
 Currently, while living in San Francisco, his personal interests are highly focused on Dart development and the open source community surrounding it.
 Adam performed a full investigation into the Glass Browser that was added back in XE7:

 Adam: “The Primary goal for me (in terms of Glass) is to explore how Dart can play a role in rapid prototyping and development on Google Glass.
-At first I thought it was the Android Browser cause the user agent is [Mozilla/5.0 (Linux; U; Android 4.0.4; en-us; Glass 1 Build/IMM76L; XE8) AppleWebKit/534.30 (KHTML, like Gecko) Version/4.0 Mobile Safari/534.30].
+At first, I thought it was the Android Browser cause the user agent is [Mozilla/5.0 (Linux; U; Android 4.0.4; en-us; Glass 1 Build/IMM76L; XE8) AppleWebKit/534.30 (KHTML, like Gecko) Version/4.0 Mobile Safari/534.30].
 After digging into it more I can’t say for sure its the Android Browser but it shares some similarities.
 I’d take a good guess that it has some common Android WebKit code.
-After taking some time to review the Android code base I’m guessing that “WebView*” related Java and cpp files probably play a role in the GlassBrowser.apk.
+After taking some time to review the Android code base I’m guessing that “WebView*” related Java and CPP files probably play a role in the GlassBrowser.apk.
 When inspecting Glass from the Android Debug Monitor one can see that “HtmlItemView” objects are used for the Timeline cards.

 The GlassBrowser is stripped down and not much is exposed to the user.
 A large amount of HTML5 and general Android Browser APIs are not available.
 My background in Android development is limited so most of my research and investigation comes from Android Debug Monitor, log files, and other random ways of poking around on Android systems.
 When it comes to Dart the quickest way to figure out if something works is by writing a small sample; if it works then it might be supported.
 If the sample does not work I drop it quickly and move on mainly because Google has not mentioned supporting the browser, its API, or HTML5.
 Since I enjoy hacking on Dart I just go with the flow and hope enough requests for built-in browser support happen.
 The Java class that implements the view for the browser is called “WebBrowserWebViewImpl”; I could not find any reference to it in the core Android code base.
 I’m guessing it extends one of the “WebView” classes that do exist in the Android code base.